chonyy/AI-basketball-analysis/README.md

 > 🏀 Analyze basketball shots with machine learning!

-This is an artificial intelligence application built on the concept of object detection.
+This is an artificial intelligence application built on the concept of **object detection**.
 Analyze basketball shots by digging into the data collected from object detection.
 We can get the result by simply uploading files to the web App, or submitting a **POST request** to the API.
 Please check the [features](#features) below.

 ## Getting Started